 • translation if the driving license is not written in English or in accordance with the EU model

-Renting a Car in Denmark
+Renting a car in Denmark

 If you need drive a rental car in Denmark, you should have no problem finding car rental companies in your area.
 You will need to be at least 21 years old and had to have held a driver’s license for a minimum of one year.
 In some companies, you may be asked to pay a young driver fee if you are under 26 years old.

-Public Transportation in Denmark
+Public transport in Denmark

-How is public transportation in Denmark?
+How is public transport in Denmark?
 Most public transportation networks in Denmark are extensive and reliable.
 You will find buses and trains in major cities, a metro in Copenhagen, and a number of ferries connecting the country’s main islands.
-There are a few airports connecting bigger cities, although these are typically not used for domestic travel.
+In bigger cities, one ticket for public transportation often works for several modes of transportation, like buses, trains, or the metro.
+Do keep in mind that most people in Denmark own a bicycle and use it for everyday trips.

-Costs of Public Transportation in Denmark
+Costs of public transport in Denmark

 Bus

+Bus networks are common in main cities.
+These may be divided into several zones, which often dictate the price of the transportation.
 You can buy tickets on the bus.
 Just make sure to have the correct amount, as drivers may not have change or refuse to take bills as a security measure.
+Unlike in some countries, card payments on buses are not possible.

 Train

+DSB is the national railway company operating in Denmark, but you will find other companies as well, such as Arriva or Nordjyske.
 Regional trains connect several towns and outskirts of a city to a main station.
 Intercity trains are the best way to travel between cities, especially the InterCity Lyn (ICL) which is faster and around the same price as regular intercity trains.
-With an intercity train from the capital, you should take an hour and a half to visit Odense, three hours to visit Aarhus, and one hour to reach Aalborg.

 Metro